solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 ## Preferred target audience

-Rodrigo Romani, Chief Technical Officer (CTO), Relecloud
+Peter Guerin, Chief Technical Officer (CTO), Fabrikam, Inc.

 The primary audience is the business decision makers and technology decision makers.
-From the case study scenario, this includes Justin Tadros, CTO of Fabricam.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those who represent the business unit IT or developers that report to application sponsors.
+From the case study scenario, this includes Peter Guerin, CTO of Fabrikam, Inc. Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], or chief marketing officer \[CMO\]), or to those who represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution